Focus is on timber production (Grant and Premium Categories 1-8)

 Both conifer as well as broadleaf tree species can be considered.
 Initial stocking rates range from 2500 trees/ha for most conifers to 3300 trees/ha for broadleaves.

-The First Grant is available to cover the costs associated with the establishment of the forest and is payable after planting with the balance paid by way of a Second Grant four years after planting following successful establishment.
+The First Grant is available to cover the costs associated with the planting of the forest and is payable following completion of planting.
+The balance is paid by way of a Second Grant four years after planting following successful establishment of the forest.
 Grant levels are dependent on tree species and soil type.

 Annual forestry premium payments are available to compensate landowners for the loss in income earning potential from the afforestation of their land.
 New entrants are entitled to annual forestry premiums dependent on tree species, soil type and area planted.
 This premium is payable for a period of 15 years in respect of Grant and Premium Categories 1-8.